-This was my first time to a college fair.
+This was my first time at a college fair.
 I had attended National Portfolio Day with my oldest which really requires a strategy (as well as pre-registration).
 Compared to National Portfolio Day, the National College Fair in Boston was tame.

 Held at the Seaport World Trade Center, the Boston National College had over two hundred colleges and universities in attendance including a great representation of international schools.
 It wasn’t surprising that New England colleges were well represented especially those in Connecticut, New Hampshire, Rhode Island, and, of course, Massachusetts.